 There are several types of proxy servers.
-Each type of proxy is designed to solve its range of tasks, but they have much in common, their capabilities largely coincide.
-The most used types are HTTP proxy and SOCKS proxy.
+Each type of proxy is designed to solve its own range of tasks, but they have much in common; their capabilities largely coincide.
+The most commonly used types are HTTP proxy and SOCKS proxy.

 This is the most common type of proxy server.
-Previously, using this type of proxy, you could only view web pages and images, download files.
+Previously, using this type of proxy, you could only view web pages and images and download files.
 Now, new versions of programs (ICQ, etc.) can work via HTTP proxy.
 Browsers of any version can work with this type of proxy.

-In the past, If you used an HTTP proxy to connect to any type of sensitive service, such as your email or bank, you were in critical need to use an SSL-enabled browser.
-Now, all modern browsers support SSL encryption from the box.
+In the past, If you used an HTTP proxy to connect to any type of sensitive service, such as your email or bank, you were in critical need of an SSL-enabled browser.
+Now, all modern browsers support SSL encryption from the very start.

 A SOCKS server is a proxy server that establishes a TCP connection to another server on behalf of a client.
 After the connection is established, it routes all the traffic back and forth between the client and the server.
 It works for any kind of network protocol on any port.
 SOCKS Version 5 adds additional support for security and UDP.
-A SOCKS proxy is operating at a lower level and so an application, which supports SOCKS, can use it to proxy a connection.
+A SOCKS proxy operates at a lower level and so an application, that supports SOCKS, can use it to proxy a connection.